pratikdas/my_articles/App architecture for agile team structures.md

 Application Architecture
 Squad 1 works on 2 m

+In this article we look at some of the architecture decisions teams can take to manage the dependencies between squads.

 ## Isolate first and Consolidation
 Microservice architecture with one microservice owned by atmost 1 squad.